Ammar-Alnagar/MILI/README.md

-# MILI: Machine Learning Inference Lattice for Qwen-Family
+# MILI: Mojo Inference Language Engine

 A comprehensive, hands-on guide to building a high-performance LLM inference engine in Mojo and Python.